TimerChen/AFS/README.md

 # AFS
 A simplified Google File System of the PPCA lesson of ACM class, which called ACM File System.
+## Remain to do
+* master.h shouldn't have function implementations, ans some functions' name are very ambiguous, we need to make them more clearly, so we can easily know what will them do.

+* The LightDS::Service's Run() and Stop() is very strange, we may need to rewrite something?

+* Test all the code.
+* Review the code.(?)
 ## How to use LightDS
 servera.h
 ```c++